Art on Ice: History

 At the end of November 2021, it was announced that Art on Ice would have to postpone their 2022 Swiss tour to 2023.
 Following the dinner show concept of fall 2021, top class figure skating will still be offered.
-On March 3, 4 and 5, 2021, three dinner shows Art on Ice Special with international stars for 1000 guests each were held in Zurich's Hallenstadion.
+On March 3, 4 and 5, 2021, three dinner shows Art on Ice Special with international stars for 1000 guests each were held in Zürich's Hallenstadion.

+The 2023 tour successfully took place from February 2nd to 12th in Zurich, Fribourg, and Davos, showcasing world-class figure skaters like Gabriella Papadakis, Guillaume Cizeron, and Loena Hendrickx, with musical support from Melanie C, Marc Sway, and Gjon's Tears.
+The 2024 tour was scheduled for February 8th to 17th in the same cities, featured stars such as Gabriella Papadakis, Guillaume Cizeron, Loena Hendrickx, and Adam Siao Him Fa, and included musical highlights from Dave Stewart (Eurythmics), Natalie Imbruglia, Marc Storace (Krokus), and Remo Forrer.
+In 2025, the show took place from February 6 to 15.
+The lineup featured four major music acts: Paloma Faith as the main headliner, Birdy as a special guest, and Swiss artists Marius Bear (ESC participant) and Stress.
+Gabriella Papadakis, a French ice dancer and five-time world champion (2015–2022), was once again part of the lineup.
+However, unlike previous years, in 2025 she did not perform with her long-time partner Guillaume Cizeron, but formed an all-female duo with the American ice dancer Madison Hubbell.
+They combined classical ice dancing elements with experimental figures that deliberately avoided gender-specific roles.

 The figure skaters who have performed at Art on Ice so far include:

 The list of music stars who have performed for Art on Ice includes: